BikkyS/IOT-Based-Air-Quality-Index-Management-System/README.md

 # IOT-Based-Air-Quality-Index-Management-System
-Device that can measure different gases parameters present in the air using different sensors and IOT.
 Internet of Things (IOT) may be a world-wide system of “smart devices” which will sense and connect with their surroundings and interact with users and other systems.
 Global air pollution is one of the major concerns of our era.
 The level of pollution has increased with times by lot of